jump to navigation

 After being dead-set against (actually, just plain scared of) Large Group Awareness Training programs like Landmark Education, the Kairos Foundation, and so forth, I accidentally attended one over the weekend and watched them take well over a half-million dollars from the pockets of their unwitting participants.
 It was appalling.

 The Millionaire Mind Intensive “seminar” was held last Thursday-Saturday here in Seattle.
 It’s a free three-day experience that’s marketed as a way to turn your financial life around, but is actually a three-day long series of sales pitches and upsells.
 I’d heard from friends around the world that the these people (the MMI is put on by T. Harv Ecker’s company, Peak Potentials Training) were some of the best in the world at mass room sales (aka platform sales), so Craig and I signed up to attend.
-I spent a year doing platform sales for Pickup 101 and I’m interested in sales anyway, so I was really excited about the event.
+I spent a year selling to large rooms myself, and I love learning about sales anyway, so I was really excited about the event.
 We got a lot more than we bargained for.

 The first day didn’t disappoint.
 The seminar leader immediately started building compliance by getting the audience to answer questions out loud and raise their hands on command.
 Soon they were finishing his sentences for him.
 I was amazed at how quickly 500 adults could be turned into mindless automatons, unquestioningly following every instruction.